Tool Calling

 Prompt-Based

 Injects tool definitions into the system prompt for models that don't support native tool calling.
+The tools are formatted as XML and the model is instructed to output <tool_call> tags when it wants to invoke a tool.

 runtime: